snehabedadhala/GDPTeam01/README.md

 Doing a research on apis to append and integrate maps with the web application.

-As a team we worked on the prototype of the projects we created some of the entity diagrams and looking farward to come up with full schema of the project
+As a team we worked on the prototype of the project we created some of the entity diagrams and looking farward to come up with full schema of the project

+Working more on the ER diagrams and relationships among them for the full databse schema and gathering the technical information.